XRPLF/rippled/Builds/DockerPlay/README.md

 * Build a docker image called rippled-tester based on DOCKER_PLAY_ROOT/RippledTester/Dockerfile.

-**Also notice a rippled user is created to fit your host user uid/gid (Debian users generally have (uid,gid)=(1000:1000) but you're free to change the Dockerfile to fit your environment).**
+**Also notice a rippled user is created to fit your host user uid/gid (Debian users generally have (uid,gid)=(1000,1000) but you're free to change the Dockerfile to fit your environment).**

 If the rippled-tester image already exists skip this step.

 * Run a container called rippled-tester with following volume
   * RIPPLED_REPO_ROOT:/RIPPLED:rw

-**This setup allow you to reuse the same container to test rippled after any build.**
+**This setup allows you to reuse the same container to test rippled after any build.**

 If the container already exists then start it.
 The container will install node dependencies modules if not done already and run rippled unit tests.